knuckleswtf/scribe-docs/laravel/documenting/70-custom-endpoints.md

 ```

 ## Extra: sorting groups in custom endpoint files
 When you add custom endpoints as described above, if the `metadata.groupName` doesn't already exist, the group will be created.
 Unfortunately, this means the group might be placed at the bottom of your docs, or in a position you don't want.
-To fix this, you can use the `beforeGroup` or `afterGroup` parameters (from v3.14.0).
+To fix this, you can use the `beforeGroup` or `afterGroup` parameters.

 For example, if you're adding endpoints that will belong to a new group, "Access Tokens", a file like this...